 After your period ends, your womb lining begins to get thicker.
 Also, one of your ovaries produces one mature unfertilised egg.
 You may notice changes in vaginal discharge.
 It may become stickier, white, milky, or cloudy.
 These changes may signal that you are entering the fertile time of the month.

 Just before you ovulate, your vaginal discharge may change to a texture and colour similar to a raw egg white.
 This discharge can be slippery and clear, which can help sperm travel to the egg.
-Like the menstruation phase, this phase can be as short as 7 days or as long as 19 days.
+Like the menstruation phase, the length of this phase varies: it can be as short as 7 days or as long as 19.

 Phase III: Ovulation (Day 14)